Articles

 Prominent theme visual elements

-Working on minimalist UI, designers do not apply many images, but those which are chosen to be used are really prominent, catchy and informative.
-This approach results in the long and thorough search of the “right” image which would cover all those functions and set the required mood instantly.
-The photo or illustration itself has to follow the principles of minimalism, otherwise, the choice of the wrong image can ruin all the layout integrity.
+In minimalist UI design, designers do not use many images; however, the ones selected are prominent, striking, and informative.
+This approach results in a lengthy, thorough search for the “right” image that would encompass all those functions and set the required mood immediately.
+The photo or illustration itself must follow the principles of minimalism; otherwise, choosing the wrong image can ruin the layout integrity.

 Concise and intuitive navigation

-Navigation in minimalist interfaces presents another challenge: designers have to prioritize the elements rigorously in order to show only the elements of the highest importance.
-There are different techniques to hide the part of navigation, but doing this, it’s vital to ensure that users will find what they need easily.
-That is one of the reasons why minimalist approach can be criticized: not being presented properly and tested enough, solutions like hamburger menus and hidden layout elements can leave some users lost in the journey around the website.
-Obviously, it is not the good ground for positive user experience, therefore every solution about navigation should follow the philosophy “measure thrice and cut once”.
+Navigation in minimalist interfaces presents another challenge: designers must rigorously prioritize elements to show only those of the highest importance.
+There are different techniques to hide part of the navigation, but when doing this, it’s vital to ensure that users can easily find what they need.
+That is one of the reasons why the minimalist approach can be criticized: it is not always appropriately presented and tested enough.
+Solutions like hamburger menus and hidden layout elements can leave some users lost on the website journey.
+Obviously, it is not a good ground for a positive user experience; every solution about navigation should follow the philosophy “measure thrice and cut once”.

 Adding air and using negative space

 White space (also called negative) in digital design is the term which is more about space rather than color.
-In minimalism, it is one more effective way of adding elegance and marking out the core elements.
-Also, in terms of monochromatic or limited color palette, white or negative space plays a big role in creating enough contrast and supporting legibility.
+In minimalism, it is another effective way to add elegance and highlight the core elements.
+Also, in terms of monochromatic or limited color palette, white or negative space plays a significant role in creating enough contrast and supporting legibility.

 Grids

-Grid system in minimalist interfaces can be effective for making the layout look highly-organized, especially if the website presents a lot of homogenous content.
+Grid system in minimalist interfaces can be effective for making the layout look highly organized, especially if the website presents a lot of homogeneous content.
 Another benefit is that grids are responsive-friendly.

 Contrast

-Following the philosophy of limits and simplicity, minimalism depends much on contrast as a tool of good visual performance.
-The choice of colors, shapes and placement are often based on the contrast as the key feature.
+Following the principles of simplicity and restraint, minimalism relies heavily on contrast to achieve effective visual performance.
+The choice of colors, shapes, and placement is often based on contrast as the primary consideration.

-Well, it’s easy to see that minimalism has a great number of benefits and presents a good approach to creating user-friendly interfaces.
+It’s easy to see that minimalism has numerous benefits and presents a good approach to creating user-friendly interfaces.
 However, it doesn’t mean that minimalism should be applied everywhere: every goal should be achieved by the proper means.
-One thing is for sure: the more minimalistic is the interface, the more time and effort the designer should invest to make it clear and functional.
-Elegance and beauty of minimalism should support the global aim of providing positive user experience.
+One thing is for sure: the more minimalistic the interface, the more time and effort the designer should invest to make it clear and functional.
+Elegance and beauty of minimalism should support the global aim of providing a positive user experience.

 Recommended reading